Smeallio/alex-smeall-brainstation-capstone/README.md

 ### Features

-- A homepage with some nice graphics and a synopsis of recent announcements.
-It should also be obvious how people can navigate to the schedules, standings, rosters and stats.
+- A homepage with some nice graphics, a summary of recent games, upcoming games and a feed of recent announcements.
-- A schedule page that showcases upcoming games.
-- A scores/results page that showcases recent games, the score, the results and links to their boxscores.
-- A rosters page that shows off the roster of each team including names, positions, numbers and stats.
+- A teams page for each team that shows off the roster of each team including names, positions, numbers and stats.
+It will also include a table summarizing previous game results as well as the upcoming schedule.
-- A stats page that shows off the overall stats of the league including who is leading in certain categories.
-- A standings page that shows off the record of each team and what position they are in.
 - Certain logged in members will have the ability to add players to teams and add games results to populate the pages above.

 ## Implementation

 ### Tech Stack

-The plan is to build this with next.js using Firebase as the platform.
-This may or may not require a node.js server (still looking into that) and will leverage the Firebase NoSQL database to keep track of schedules, scores and stats.
+- React app
+- Node.js as the backend
+- Knex.js for the database

 ### APIs

-May need to leverage Facebook and/or Instagram APIs to pull in posts from those.
-Otherwise, most data will be input by the people running the league.
+Nothing external for this phase.

 ### Sitemap

 - Homepage
-- Standings Page
-- Teams Page
+- Teams Page x 4
-- Roster for each team
-- Stats page
-- Stats for each team
-- Schedule page
-- Announcements page (may live on homepage)
 - Backend login for league managers to enter data

 ### Mockups